 - The buyer intends to use the property for personal purposes.

 Do you have questions relating to U.S. tax issues?
-The tax experts of Raymond Chabot Grant Thornton can help you!
+Our tax experts can help you.